dopeboy/curriculum-2.0/units/8-array-loop/lessons/1-array/README.md

 2. Change the first song.
 3. Find the length of your array.
 4. Find the last song in your array.
-5. Add one song to your array.
+5. Add one song to the beginning of your array.
+6. Add one song to the end of your array.
+7. Remove one song from the beginning of your array.
+8. Remove one song from the end of your array.
+9. Select the first two songs from your array?
+10. Make another songs array.
+Concatenate it to  your original array.
+11. Print each song in your array without having to access each one individually.

 #### Exit ticket